vovayatsyuk/MagentoWorkflow/README.md

 # MagentoWorkflow

 Magento 2 workflow without the hassle.
 Do the work with enabled cache to gain maximum performance!
-Forget about generated code and static content!
+Forget about cache refreshes, php errors because of updated constructor arguments, and outdated static content!
 MagentoWorkflow plugin automatically cleanup appropriate generated files and triggers cache invalidation.